janbura/mgnns/README.md

 To calculate the classification metrics for the testing results (and analogously for validation), we run the script ```./DRUM-master/drum_classification_analyser.py``` which processes the output by the DRUM system and computes the classification metrics for several thresholds, which it stores in ```./DRUM-master/exps/{$1}/test/ckpt```,with {$1} the name of the benchmark.
 For example, for GraIL-BM_WN18RR_v1 we can use the following command:
 ```bash
 python ./DRUM-master/drum_classification_analyser.py --scores ./DRUM-master/exps/GraIL-BM_WN18RR_v1/test/test_preds_and_probs.txt --truths ./data/GraIL-BM_WN18RR_v1/test/test_all_examples_with_truth_values.txt --output ./DRUM-master/exps/GraIL-BM_WN18RR_v1/test/metrics.txt

 ```

+To apply a rule's immediate consequence operator to dataset we use RDFox.
+An [RDFox](https://www.oxfordsemantic.tech/product "RDFox product page") server is required, which is a commercial product available under academic license.
+It requires a UNIX-based operating system to run (but should be very simple to modify to run on Windows - just change the way directories are referenced).